hbroek/reken/documentation/developer-guide/chapter-4.md

 When the button is clicked, the `counter` variable is increased by `1`.
 The `output` Element is updated with the new `counter` value.

-You have access to the native event details through the `e` variable in the event handling code.
-With the event object methods such as `stopPropagation` and `preventDefault` the flow of the event can be changed.
+You can access the native event details through the `e` variable in the event handling code.
+With the event object methods such as `stopPropagation` and `preventDefault`, the flow of the event can be changed.

 **Example:**
 ```html